kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ## Proposal

-This proposal introduces **framework-managed attribute JSON generation and CDI mounting** in the DRA kubelet plugin framework (`k8s.io/dynamic-resource-allocation/kubeletplugin`).
+This proposal introduces **framework-assisted attribute exposure via CDI mounting** in the DRA kubelet plugin framework (`k8s.io/dynamic-resource-allocation/kubeletplugin`).
 Drivers opt-in by setting the `AttributesJSON(true)` option when starting their plugin.

-When enabled, the framework automatically:
+When enabled, the framework:
-1. Generates a JSON file per claim+request containing device attributes
+1. Creates the directory structure and `.supported/{driverName}` capability marker
+2. Provides a `MetadataWriter` helper for drivers to write schema-validated metadata
-2. Creates a corresponding CDI spec that mounts the attributes file into containers
+3. Generates CDI specs that mount the attributes directory into containers
-3. Appends the CDI device ID to the NodePrepareResources response
+4. Appends the CDI device ID to the NodePrepareResources response
-4. Cleans up files during NodeUnprepareResources
+5. Cleans up files during NodeUnprepareResources

+Drivers call `WriteDeviceMetadata` to write device attributes (can be called during NodePrepareResources or later).
-The workload reads device metadata from the standardized path: `/var/run/dra-device-attributes/{driverName}-{claimNamespace}-{claimName}.json`
+The workload reads device metadata from the standardized path: `/var/run/dra-device-attributes/{claimNamespace}-{claimName}/metadata.json`

 ### User Stories (Optional)

 #### Story 1

-As a KubeVirt developer, I want the virt-launcher Pod to automatically discover the PCIe address of an allocated physical GPU by reading a JSON file at a known path, so that it can construct the libvirt domain XML to pass through the device to the virtual machine guest without requiring a custom controller.
+As a workload developer (e.g., KubeVirt), I want to automatically discover device attributes (like PCIe addresses) by reading a JSON file at a known path, so my application can configure devices without parsing ResourceClaim/ResourceSlice objects, calling the Kubernetes API, or requiring custom controllers.

 #### Story 2

-As a DRA driver author, I want to enable attribute exposure with a single configuration option (`AttributesJSON(true)`) and let the framework handle all file generation, CDI mounting, and cleanup, so I don't need to write custom logic for every driver.
+As a DRA driver author, I want to use framework-provided helpers (`WriteDeviceMetadata`) to expose device attributes in a standardized format, with the framework handling schema validation, directory structure, CDI mounting, and cleanup, so I only need to provide the metadata content.

 #### Story 3

-As a workload developer, I want to automatically discover device attributes inside the pod without parsing ResourceClaim/ResourceSlice objects or calling the Kubernetes API, so my application can remain simple and portable.
+As a telco CNF developer, I want network device metadata (PCI address, interface name, IPs, MTU) to be available inside my container, so my DPDK application can discover and bind to the correct devices without custom controllers.

 ### Notes/Constraints/Caveats (Optional)